alephium/www/src/content/news/The-Alephium-Bridge-is-live-on-Testnet-e13454677fb8/index.md

 You will need enough test BNB to pay the fas fee for your incoming transaction on the BSC Testnet (and send it to the Alephium Testnet).

-You can get 0.05 BNB per day from <a href="https://faucet.quicknode.com/binance-smart-chain/bnb-testnet/" class="markup--anchor markup--p-anchor" data-href="https://faucet.quicknode.com/binance-smart-chain/bnb-testnet/" rel="noopener" target="_blank">https://faucet.quicknode.com/binance-smart-chain/bnb-testnet/</a>
+You can get 0.05 BNB per day from <a href="https://faucet.quicknode.com/binance-smart-chain/bnb-testnet/" data-href="https://faucet.quicknode.com/binance-smart-chain/bnb-testnet/">https://faucet.quicknode.com/binance-smart-chain/bnb-testnet/</a>

 After receiving the tBNB funds, your Metamask wallet can pay the transaction fee for the bridge on the target chain.